dero2k/pokeslack/README.md

 # PokéSlack
+This is a fork of https://github.com/timwah/pokeslack its basically the same i just added German Pokemon names and slack output

-Get Slack messages posted to a #pokealert channel for rare Pokemon close to you.
+Get German Slack messages posted to a #pokealert channel for rare Pokemon close to you.
 Get walking directions from your search position and the time it expires.

 ![PokeSlack](alert.png?raw=true)